ch4n3l/ch4n3l.github.io/_posts/2017/2019-01-19-dummy-writeup.md

 Dummy is a good beginner box.
 It shows the importance of fingerprinting software, and knowing which exploits to use.

-If you would like to try Dummy & other OSCP-like boxes, try it on Wizard-Labs: http://labs.wizard-security.net/
+If you would like to try Dummy & other OSCP-like boxes, try it on **Wizard-Labs**: http://labs.wizard-security.net/

 Thank you for reading.